IBM/build-knowledge-base-with-domain-specific-documents/README.md

 In any business, word documents are a common occurence.
 They contain information in the form of raw text, tables and images.
 All of them contain important facts.
+The documents used, are created for the sake of this Code Pattern.
+The content for both the documents about oncology and the famous oncologist Suresh H. Advani is taken from wikipedia.
+Find these documents in data folder.

 In the figure below, there is a textual information about an oncologist Suresh H. Advani present in a word document.
 The table consists of the awards that he has been awarded by various organisations.